Skip to main content

 Disclosure Information

-While the information on this website may be useful to you, there may be more information from other sources you will need or want.
-Provided below are links to other sources of information about CFP® professionals that may be more recent or that may contain information that has not led to CFP Board discipline and does not appear on CFP Board’s website.
+Below are links to additional sources of information about CFP® professionals that may contain information that has not led to CFP Board discipline or does not appear on CFP Board’s website.
 The information may include customer disputes, disciplinary actions taken by a regulator or employer, certain criminal matters, and certain financial matters (such as bankruptcy proceedings and unpaid judgments or liens).
-The links provided below may provide additional information only if the CFP® professional is subject to the oversight of that regulator or SRO.
-If the CFP® professional is not subject to their oversight, then the link will not provide access to any additional information about that person.
+The links below may provide additional information if the CFP® professional is subject to the oversight of that regulator or self-regulatory agency.
+If the CFP® professional is not subject to their oversight, then the links will not provide access to any additional information about that person.

 • You can find information about CFP® professionals who are subject to Financial Industry Regulatory Authority (FINRA) or Securities and Exchange Commission (SEC) oversight through FINRA’s BrokerCheck and the SEC’s Investment Adviser Public Disclosure databases.
-Both are free tools you can use to conduct research.
+Both are free tools.
+CFP Board updates the disclosures below monthly and should be verified directly through FINRA and the SEC.

 • Conduct an Internet search on the CFP® professional’s name (and business name).